KunoiSayami/Telegram-backuper/README.md

 # Telegram backuper

+## DUE TO MY ACCOUNT GOT TELEGRAM BANNED, THIS PROJECT IS NO LONGER MAINTENANCE

 ## Compatibility tips

 d818d5f78fe742db0fab066c3b9f21533e671fa1 and previous commit version is not support current encrypt method, please update to mainline version to use new feature.